yonyou-tsdb/tsfile-mt/README.md

 - [Contributing](#Contributing)
 - [Contributors](#Contributors)
 # Introduction
-Tool-offline-for-IoTDB is a TsFile management tool.
+tsfile-mt is a TsFile management tool.
 Currently, we support bit granularity parsing of TsFile and provide visual display.
 This tool can Clearly display information of each part of TsFile, details are as follows:
 1. The versionNumber.
 2. The data layer: contains details of each level and statistic information.